unchaptered/21-10-lecture-popcorntime/study.md

 ### method 3 :: randomize css connection

-> First, when you see it, it's so weird. <br> Becasuse, the browser puts a tail on the class. <br> This tail means randomized serial code. <br> Neverless, we need to remeber className.<br>So, it is purposed for mini project
+> First, when you see it, it's so weird. <br> Becasuse, the browser puts a tail on the class. <br> This tail means randomized serial code. <br> Nevertheless, we need to remeber className.<br>So, it is purposed for mini project

 ```javascript
 console.log("index.js");